-It’s possible to ski just on grass (not recommend without specials skis!) while skiing on rocks is impossible.
+It's possible to ski just on grass (not recommended without special skis!) while skiing on rocks is impossible.

 Within the same resort, some ski runs may flat and grassy while higher runs may be littered with large boulders.
 That means you need much more snow for some runs to open.
 It's for that reason that at the start of the season, a ski resort will often open up only some of the ski runs at a time.

 Over the season as more snow falls, more and more ski runs will open up until hopefully, the entire mountain is open and skiable.
 In rare seasons, not enough snow will fall and the resort will not be able to open all the ski runs and may rely more heavily on snow cannons.

 Towards the end of a season, as the temperatures rise and the snow melts, the resort may need to close some ski runs where the snow base is running low.
 Protruding rocks or gravel can easily damage skis and make skiing very dangerous, so resorts are usually quick to close any runs where the ground below is showing through the snow.